path321/imu_suit/README.md

 - Run *IMU_GUI.py* for Accelerometer, Gyroscope and Temperature values from IMU

-- Run *rpy.py* for roll-pitch-yaw (R_xyz) values from IMU, as well as Complimentary Filter data fusion
+- Run *rpy.py* for roll-pitch-yaw (Rxyz) values from IMU, as well as Complimentary Filter data fusion

 Run and tested in Linux Ubuntu 16